 Public international law governs the relations of nations.
 The sources of public international law are very different from the sources of U.S. law (also called domestic or national law).
 Article 38 of the Statute of the International Court of Justice (ICJ), which is an appendix to the UN Charter, lists the sources of law that the ICJ may consider.
 These sources are, therefore, what all bodies within the international legal system will look to when deciding international law matters.
 They are as follows:

 Treaties, which are written agreements between states, are at the top of the list.
+Sometimes called "hard law", treaties are binding on countries that are parties to them.
 After treaties, custom is listed as a source of international law.
 Customary law is the widespread repetition (state practice) of similar international acts over time.
 The acts must occur out of sense of obligation (“opinio juris”).
 Customary law can be important as nations, may be bound by it even if they are not parties to a particular treaty.

 The secondary sources of law in the international legal system resemble those in the civil law system.
 The chart below is useful for comparison purposes.